tv-indicator-page">

 Step 2: Reading the Indicator Code

-Open the indicator and identify key signals.
-Determine conditions that imply buy/sell.
+Open the indicator and identify the key signals.
+Determine which conditions imply buy and sell actions.

 //@version=5